lsst/cp_pipe/doc/lsst.cp.pipe/constructing-calibrations.rst

 Calibration Construction Guide
 ==============================

 The following sections cover the construction of a full set of calibrations.
-The calibrations build on each other, and are generally calculated in the same order as the calibrations are applied by the `ip_isr <lsst.ip.isr>`_ module.
+The calibrations build on each other, and are generally calculated in the same order as the calibrations are applied by the :doc:`ip_isr </modules/lsst.ip.isr/index>` module.

 .. _cp-pipe-readNoise: